aDotInTheVoid/boxcars/docs/report/report.md

 Borrowed values have a **lifetime** for which they are borrowed.
 This is needed to ensure that all exclusive references don't overlap with shared ones.
-This is enforces by a part of the compiller called the "borrow checker", that assigns a lifetime to each borrow, and uses this to determine if there are ever any aliased mutable borrows.
+This is enforces by a part of the compiler called the "borrow checker", that assigns a lifetime to each borrow, and uses this to determine if there are ever any aliased mutable borrows.
 Listing \ref{lifetime_demo} contains an example of the lifetimes assigned to various borrows.